About the Nancy Lloyd Legacy Endowed Fund

 About Nancy Lloyd

-Nancy Lloyd was the former vice president of workforce development at Lord Fairfax Community College and served in the same role at Rappahannock Community College.
+Nancy Lloyd was the former vice president of workforce development at Laurel Ridge Community College and served in the same role at Rappahannock Community College.

 Her visionary style inspired many to follow in her footsteps of taking risks to build something new or make something better.
 At the height of Stephen Covey’s success with the book “7 Habits of Highly Effective People,” Nancy wanted to invite him to speak at LFCC.
 While others may have assumed Covey would be far too busy to travel to the Shenandoah Valley, Nancy picked up the phone and called.
 He accepted her invitation!
 Nancy’s infectious smile and laughter were always tied to her mantra of “just do it.”